wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ModelDefinition.md

 struct EditingModel {
     let userData: UserData

+    @StateSequenceBuilder
     func save(username: String) -> StateSequence<EditUserProfileViewState> {
-        StateSequence(
-            first: EditUserProfileViewState(
+        EditUserProfileViewState(
             data: userData,
             editingState: .saving
-            ),
-            rest: { await performSave(username: username) }
         )
+        Next { await performSave(username: username) }
     }
 }
 ```

 Similar to the load action from the Load Profile model, we apply a new `.saving` state synchronously while the save operation is processing.
-Notice how we recreate the view state struct as the `first` value to do so.
+Using `@StateSequenceBuilder`, the plain state value placed before the `Next` expression is applied synchronously by the container.

 Next, we'll implement the `performSave()` function by using the `UserDataRepository` to save the username to the data source.
 (We will cover proper dependency injection in <doc:DataDefinition>.)